-The Google Nest WiFi is a really nice tool, retailing at $169 (when not in the sales) and working with any WiFi devices.
-It’s easy to setup but also comes with a bunch of extra customization options if you need them.
+The Google Nest WiFi system is a really nice product, retailing at $169 (when not in the sales) and it works with any WiFi devices.
+It’s easy to setup but it also comes with a bunch of extra customization options if you need them.

 Beyond this, you can use old routers as a bridge which will also allow you to extend your house’s WiFi range – although the exact setup process will vary a lot between routers (and some routers – especially free ones from your internet service provider – don’t support bridging).

 Using multiple Ring Chimes throughout your house

 As I briefly mentioned earlier, the nice thing about Ring Chimes is that you can use multiple throughout your house.

 This means that you can hear them go off anywhere in the house.
 Whilst I do prefer using my Echo devices for this, some people dislike smart speakers on privacy grounds and so may just prefer to just multiple chimes.

 To do this, simply plug in the new Ring Chime and then launch the Ring app.
 Go to the menu and then “Setup Up a Device”:

 From here you can select “Chimes” and scan the QR code on the Ring chime device: